Welcome to the ultimate information guide on lab created diamonds.

 So how are lab created diamonds made, exactly?

-The conditions natural, earth-mined diamonds are put under are prolonged over billions of years.
-Many geologists believe 1-3 billion years ago carbon dioxide trapped 100 miles underneath the earth’s crust was exposed to temperatures of 2200 degrees Fahrenheit.
+We know that in natural diamonds, they are put under are prolonged over billions of years.
+Geologists believe 1-3 billion years ago carbon dioxide trapped 100 miles underneath the earth’s crust was exposed to temperatures of 2200 degrees Fahrenheit.

 Add to that pressure equal to 727,000 pounds per square inch, followed by violent volcanic explosions, and voila – you’ve got diamonds.